monushhmohan/bankingPlaywrightVSSolution/README.md

     If you're integrating the tests into a CI/CD pipeline, ensure Playwright is set to run in headless mode, and configure any necessary files like playwright.config.json for proper execution.

 Jenkins step by step configuration

 To link GitHub with Jenkins for Continuous Integration (CI) or Continuous Deployment (CD), you need to set up webhooks, configure a Jenkins job, and make sure Jenkins can access the repository.
 Here's a step-by-step guide:

+Prerequisites
+Jenkins installed and running.
+GitHub account and a repository.
+Git plugin and GitHub Integration plugin installed in Jenkins.